orkes-io/docs/docs/reference-docs/operators/join.md

 <details><summary>Example with Fork/Join Task ignoring one fork</summary>
 <p>

 Here is an example of a JOIN task used in conjunction with a FORK_JOIN task.
 The 'FORK_JOIN' spawns three tasks.
 An **email_notification** task, a **sms_notification** task, and a **http_notification** task.
 Email and SMS are usually the best-effort delivery systems.
 However, in the case of an HTTP-based notification, you get a return code, and you can retry until it succeeds or eventually give up.
-When you set up a notification workflow, you may decide to continue if you kicked off an email and sms notification.
-In that case, you can decide to joinOn those specific tasks only.
+When you set up a notification workflow, you may decide to continue if you kick off an email and SMS notification.
+In that case, you can choose to joinOn those specific tasks only.
 However, the **http_notification** task will still continue to execute, but it will not block the rest of the workflow from proceeding.

 ```json
     [